Bunkerbuster/SortingInR/README.md

 ```

 ### Example
-Here's an example of how to use the Bubble Sort algorithm in C#:
+Here's an example of how to use the Bubble Sort algorithm in R:

 int[] arr = { 64, 34, 25, 12, 22, 11, 90 };